A/N: Warning for more violence in this chapter.

 When Gareth found his way back to the waiting room, he was relieved to see that Roman had indeed stayed.
 The young man sat near the door, picking at his nails, and didn’t notice Gareth until he dropped into the seat next to him.

-“Your face is clean!”
+“Your face is clean!” was the first thing he said.

 “Yes, apparently the doctor needs to see the injury in order to be able to assess it,” Gareth said dryly.